ropensci-archive/roweb2/content/blog/2019-05-09-tradestatistics.md

 Post-filtering is required at product code depth as there are more observations than the result of Open Trade Statistics (which by default returns standard Harmonized System four digits codes).

 One major drawback here is that OEC codes from here doesn't fully respect the Harmonized System.
-Six digits codes from the OEC are HS four digits code with added digits at the beginning to indicate the category of the product, and this is very confusing provided HS has a six digits list of codes that consists in a more detailed version of four digits codes (i.e. "laptops" versus "laptops, 14 inch screen").
+In simple terms, the HS code "7325" means "Iron or steel; cast articles" and "732510" means "Iron; articles of non-malleable cast iron".
+In the OEC case, their "157325" code is actually "7325" from the HS, because they append a "15" that stands for "product community #15, metals".
+This constitutes a problem when joining product codes with product names from official tables.

 Let's filter with this consideration in mind: